apnadkarni/blt/man/graph.rst

     default is "sunken".

   **-relief**  *reliefName*

-    Specifies the 3-D effect for the graph widget.  *ReliefName* specifies how the graph should appear relative to widget it is packed into; for example, "raised" means the graph should appear to protrude.
+    Specifies the 3-D effect for the graph widget.  *ReliefName* specifies how the graph should appear relative to widget it is packed int.
+For example, "raised" means the graph should appear to protrude.
 The default is "flat".

   **-rightmargin**  *numPixels*

-    If non-zero, overrides the computed size of the margin extending from the plotting area to the right edge of the window.
-By default, the legend is drawn in this margin.
-If *numPixels* is "0", the automatically computed size is used.
+    Specifies the width of the right margin to the right the plot area.
+    *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+    If *numPixels* is "0", the width automatically computed.
 The default is "0".

+  **-rightvariable** *varName*
+    Specifies a TCL variable to be set with the size of the right margin.
+    Whenever the graph is resized, *varName* will be set with the new value.

+  **-stackaxes** *boolean*
+    Indicates to stack axes one on top of the other if there are more than one axis in a margin.
+The default is "0".

+  **-stretchtofit** *boolean*
+    Indicates to stretch the axes to fit the available size of the window.
+    This changes the aspect ratio of the graph.
+    The default is "1".

   **-takefocus** *focusValue*

-    Provides information used when moving the focus from window to window via keyboard traversal (e.g., Tab and Shift-Tab).
+    Specifies how the widget should be handled when movin focus from window to window via keyboard traversal (e.g., Tab and Shift-Tab).
 If *focusValue* is "0", this means that this window should be skipped entirely during keyboard traversal.
-"1" means that the this window should always receive the input focus.
-An empty value means that the traversal scripts make the decision whether to focus on the window.
+If *focusValue* is "1" this means that the this window should always receive the input focus.
+An empty value "" means that the traversal scripts make the decision whether to focus on the window.
 The default is "".

   **-title**  *titleString*
-    Sets the title of the graph to *titleString*.
+    Specifies the title of the graph.
 If *titleString* is "" then no title will be displayed.
+The default is "".

   **-topmargin**  *numPixels*
+    Specifies the height of the top margin extending above the plot area.
+    *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.

-    If non-zero, overrides the computed size of the margin above the x2 axis.
-If *numPixels* is "0", the automatically computed size is used.
+    If *numPixels* is "0", the height automatically computed.
 The default is "0".

+  **-topvariable** *varName*
+    Specifies a TCL variable to be set with the size of the top margin.
+    Whenever the graph is resized, *varName* will be set with the new value.

   **-width**  *numPixels*
-    Specifies the requested width of the widget.
+    Specifies the width of widget. *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
 The default is "5i".

 *pathName* **crosshairs** *operation* \fR?*arg*?